Lucas-fm1/RLC_solver/README.md

   - Sources values (if any)

 and in exchenges, gives you the equation for a simple RLC circuit, serial or parallel.

+An english verison is provided in this repo, as well as a portuguese one, for my countrymen and countrywomen.